Trump urges lawsuit against opioid companies, tougher sentences for dealers

 Trump complained that people dealing drugs on the streets did not face enough consequences in the United States.

-“Some countries have a very, very tough penalty - the ultimate penalty,” he said.
-“And, by the way, they have much less of a drug problem than we do.”
+“Some countries have a very, very tough penalty - the ultimate penalty,” he said.“And, by the way, they have much less of a drug problem than we do.”

 He did not specify the type of punishment he would like to see drug dealers face.